 Serve Your Pumpkin Spiced Latte In These Beautiful Copper Mugs

 I love these copper mugs from Moscow Muled.
 They are traditionally handcrafted locally nearby in Vancouver B.C.
 Even better if you purchase one of these copper mugs 15% of their profits are donated to several non-profit organizations that work to stop impaired driving.
 Copper Mugs aren’t limited to cocktails, try them with a warm drink, just making sure your latte is not steaming hot.
 Not only will the heat curdle the milk it will heat the copper mug.

 So Simple Pumpkin Spice Latte Recipe

 - If you haven't already made the cashew milk, start by soaking the cashews (ideally for 4 hours but with a high-speed blender the soaking is not necessary).
-Drain the cashews and add to a high-speed blender and add 2 cups of water.
+Drain the cashews, discarding the water, and add to a high-speed blender and add 2 cups of new water.
 Blend on high until a creamy milk forms.
 No need to strain.

 - Brew to the coffee in a French Press or whichever method you choose, and adjust the strength of your liking.
 Next combine the coffee, cashew milk (or other milk alternative), pumpkin puree and spices in a saucepan and gently heat, being sure not to let it get to a rapid boil.
 Use a whisk to ensure the pumpkin pie filling mixes through.